Skip to main content

 Prizes

 The winner will nab a $30,000 cash prize from us AND photographic equipment courtesy of our Imaging Partner, Canon Australia.
-There are a raft of other prizes too, including Highly Commended supported by EIZO and an Art Handlers' Award thanks to IAS Fine Art Logistics.
+There are other wonderful prizes too, including Highly Commended supported by EIZO, an Art Handlers' Award thanks to IAS Fine Art Logistics, and the People’s Choice Award, generously supported by the Calvert-Jones Foundation.

 Related people